joshuaseymour/joshuaseymour/README.md

 3. Join the DAO(s) and unlock your personal and collective transformation.
 4. Earn tokens, XP, and rewards as you progress.
 5. Co-create a network state—digital, physical, and regenerative.

 ---

-## Roadmap: The Path to a Network State

-- **Startup Society:** Launch and grow values-driven digital communities (Neothink DAO, Avolve DAO)
-- **Network Union:** Unite members for collective action, shared governance, and positive-sum collaboration
-- **Network Archipelago:** Expand into crowdfunded physical presence, events, and projects
-- **Network State:** Achieve on-chain governance, real-world legitimacy, and diplomatic recognition as a sovereign, regenerative society

-*Each milestone builds on the previous—your participation helps us move from vision to reality.*

----